auth0/auth0.net/README.md

 .Net client library for the Auth0 platform.

-Version **4.x** is meant to be used with [OIDC-conformant clients](https://auth0-docs-content-pr-3100.herokuapp.com/docs/api-auth/tutorials/migration/oidc-conformant).
+Version **4.x** is meant to be used if your tenant has enabled the flag `OAuth 2.0 API Authorization` in your [tenant settings](https://manage.auth0.com/#/account/advanced), if not please continue using **v3.x**.
+Both version will be fully supported and mantained.

-Non OIDC-conformant clients should continue to use **v3.x**.

 ## Changes